shoryarcade/StepBOX/README.md

 ## Support

-If you like to discuss features, issues or anything else related to Shorywood products please [create an issue](https://github.com/shorywood/StepBOX/issues/new) or join the [Shorywood Discord Channel](https://discord.gg/kGekqHdRrn).
+If you like to discuss features, issues or anything else related to Shory products please [create an issue](https://github.com/shorygame/StepBOX/issues/new) or join the [Shory Discord Channel](https://discord.gg/kGekqHdRrn).